-A former Special Agent with the U.S. Secret Service pleaded guilty on Tuesday to charges of money laundering, announced Acting Assistant Attorney General Kenneth A. Blanco of the Justice Department's Criminal Division, U.S. Attorney Brian Stretch of the Northern District of California, Special Agent in Charge Kimberly A. Lappin of the IRS-Criminal Investigation (IRS-CI) Washington, D.C.
-Field Office Cyber Crimes Unit, Special Agent in Charge John F. Bennett of the FBI's San Francisco Division, and Special Agent in Charge David Green of the Department of Homeland Security Office of Inspector General, Houston Field Office.
+A former U.S. Secret Service Special Agent, who had been a member of the Baltimore Silk Road Task Force, was sentenced to prison today on charges of money laundering, announced Acting Assistant Attorney General Kenneth A. Blanco of the Justice Department's Criminal Division, U.S. Attorney Brian J. Stretch of the Northern District of California, Chief Don Fort of the Internal Revenue Service Criminal Investigation (IRS-CI), and Special Agent in Charge John F. Bennett of the FBI's San Francisco Division and Special Agent in Charge David Green of the Department of Homeland Security Office of Inspector General, Houston Field Office.